August 1, 2019

 If i do want a bit more colour, I’ll add a little powder over the top of my cream product to help the longevity of it throughout the day.

-At the moment I love using a brown pencil liner just on the outer corner of my eyes to define and elongate them, but love a black wet liner for the evening.
+At the moment I love using a brown pencil liner just on the outer corner of my eyes to define and elongate them, but love a black liquid liner for the evening.

 From pencils to gels, these are my favourites.
 If I’m doing a full makeup look I will use a pencil followed by a gel, but if I’m a little more casual then just the gel is enough.
 Remember to always brush through after using a pencil to make sure it looks natural.

 I’m not your ten-shades-blended-together girl but I do love warm browns and pink hues – and the odd sparkle – on the eyes to add depth and definition in the evening.
-These palettes are my go to’s.
+These palettes are my go to’s for easy to do (I don’ t have the talent nor patience for blending 9 shades) chic eyeshadow.

 I don’t think this one needs too much explanation, but I love quite natural looking lashes (no clumps, please) and have recently been loving brown shades for day too as I find they look less harsh against the skin.